 The 2011 flooding and mudslides caused more than €100 million in damage.
-By supporting the tireless work of the non-profit organisation, Save Vernazza, Busabout and TreadRight are assisting with the rebuilding and restoring efforts in order to ensure Vernazza and surrounding areas will be enjoyed by the community and its visitors for years to come.
+By supporting the tireless work of the non-profit organisation, Save Vernazza, Busabout and TreadRight assisted with the rebuilding and restoring efforts in order to ensure Vernazza and surrounding areas will be enjoyed by the community and its visitors for years to come.

 The funds raised are dedicated to maintaining, resorting and rebuilding dry stone walling in the region, as well as recuperating abandoned land and sustaining the program’s operations.